Indonesia - Sumba & Flores Photo Tour - full itinerary

 Early this morning, we visit the enchanting Waimarang Waterfall, a hidden gem where crystal-clear water tumbles down into turquoise pools.
 The soothing melody of rushing water harmonizes with the surrounding lush forest, offering a tranquil scene and a perfect opportunity to immerse yourself in the serene beauty of the Indonesian landscape

-We have some free time in the afternoon (our local guide can suggest some activities) after which we can enjoy the sunset at Tanau Hills. a destination that will captivate our senses with its panoramic views and natural beauty.
+We have some free time after lunch for post processing (Lightroom) advice before we enjoy the sunset at Tanau Hills. a destination that will captivate our senses with its panoramic views and natural beauty.
 This rolling landscape features soft grassy slopes that glow golden in the evening light.
-From the top, we’re treated to sweeping vistas of patchwork rice fields, distant mountains, and winding rivers, making it an ideal spot for photographers and those seeking quiet reflection.
+From the top, we’re treated to sweeping vistas of distant mountains and winding rivers, making it an ideal spot for photographers and those seeking quiet reflection.

 Day 6: